Zach657/copacetic_ig/README.md

-# Copacetic Games - internal project name: PEAK 17
+# Copacetic Games Co. - Noises

 ## Instructions:
 * You can move, I guess